 PSORIASIS

-Psoriasis is a chronic inflammatory skin condition characterized by clearly defined, red,and scaly plaques.
+Psoriasis is a chronic inflammatory skin condition characterized by clearly defined red and scaly plaques.
 Psoriasis affects 2-4% of all males and females.
 It can start at any age including childhood, with symptoms peaking between 15-25 and 50-60 years.
 Psoriasis tends to last a lifetime in most individuals, with flareups varying in extent and severity.
-It can affect people from any skin type but tends to be particularly common among Caucasians.
+It can affect people of any skin type but tends to be particularly common among Caucasians.
 About one-third of patients with psoriasis have family members who also have psoriasis.

 RASH OR ECZEMA